Nokia N97: Reception

+The Nokia N97 was met with widely negative reviews upon release.
 Criticism of the original N97 included its relative lack of RAM and available storage.
 With only 50MB of free RAM after boot, the phone could become sluggish and close applications to conserve memory.
 Many first-party applications would install only on the root partition and with around 50MB of free space, this was used quickly in competition with the needs of temporary OS files.
 The N97 Mini resolved this issue, often offering users over 250MB of free space in fixed storage.
 A memory mapping change from firmware version 20 enabled applications to use less RAM and to better disengage, which eased the strain of less free RAM to the end-user.

 Anssi Vanjoki, Nokia's EVP of Markets admitted that quality control of the device's software was troublesome, saying "it has been a tremendous disappointment in terms of the experience quality for the consumers", though Vanjoki later claimed that the issue could be repaired by firmware updates.

 Steve Litchfield of "All About Symbian" wrote in a 2011 blog post: "The N97 really was the device that should have ruled the world - it had, almost literally, everything.
 And yet it became the one device that Nokia had to (literally) apologize for, publicly.
 The one device that became a millstone around its neck."

 Nokia acknowledged that on many units the covers and lenses were mounted too closely, resulting in scratches from dust and debris.
 On later units, Nokia reportedly fixed this issue.

 Other early adopters of the N97 encountered speed problems with the phone's built-in GPS lock.
 The phones lost track of their current locations, making Nokia's free turn-by-turn navigation software unusable.
 Users were offered under-warranty repairs for lens cover and GPS issues at official Nokia service centers.

 Although Nokia phones traditionally had provided strong signal reception, the Nokia N97 fell short in this area, demonstrating poor signal strength, even when compared side by side to other phones connected to the same network.

 The user interface of the S60 5th edition software platform, built on top of Symbian OS 9.4, was criticized by the TechRadar site as inconsistent, insofar as menu items required two taps to activate.
 In 2010, Nokia apologized to customers who had experienced shortcomings with the N97 and its software.

-Despite generally lukewarm reviews, the phone sold well.
+Despite its generally poor reception, the phone sold well.
 However, its marketing as an "iPhone killer" tarnished Nokia's smartphone reputation at the time.